 If you get DF again you might want to think about whether you want to risk a complicated disease by continuing your trip.

 From an insurance aspect (and I'm the safety guy, not the insurance bloke) you need to pick up the phone and give them a call about this.
 There're lots of factors, such as "where you showing DF symptoms before you bought your policy or after?" and if you don't take proper precautions whether you'll be fully covered.
-Complicated stuff you need to discuss with the proper people. about 6 years ago
+Complicated stuff you need to discuss with the proper people. almost 9 years ago